 It is essential that all aspects of safeguarding practice are monitored and scrutinised on a regular basis.
 All staff have a responsibility to audit their work.

 All agencies need to take responsibility for organisational learning and implement changes to their practice as a result of audits, complaints, Safeguarding Adult Reviews, and most importantly feedback from adults about what works well and what needs to improve.
 Organisations need to provide opportunities for their staff for learning from themes and patterns of practice that can add value to learning from good practice; pinpointing necessary changes.

-South Tyneside SAB expects safeguarding to be given the highest priority across all organisations.
+South Tyneside Safeguarding Adults Board expects safeguarding to be given the highest priority across all organisations.
 There must be a shared value of placing safeguarding within the highest of corporate priorities.
 Organisations should be judged on the effectiveness of safe communities and their values towards safeguarding adults who may be at risk of, or experiencing abuse or neglect.

 These values include: